CMSConnect/tutorial-tensorflow-matmul/README.md

     +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow:latest"

 The image is distributed to the remote worker machines through `cvmfs`.
-Although there are multiple ways to aquire the image file for a job on the OSG machine, the image distributed through `cvmfs` is preferred.
+Although there are multiple ways to aquire the image file for a job on the worker node machine, the image distributed through `cvmfs` is preferred.

 Let us take a look at the  condor job description file `tf_matmul.submit`:

     # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.
     Universe = vanilla

-    # These are good base requirements for your jobs on OSG.
+    # These are good base requirements for your jobs.
 It is specific on OS and
     # OS version, cores, and memory.
     Requirements = HAS_SINGULARITY == True
     request_cpus = 1